The hardest thing about these keto candied nuts is to stop eating! Cinnamon-nom-nom 😋

 Start up your oven to 150 °C (300 °F).
 Line a baking tray with parchment or wax paper.
 Beat the egg white to stiff peaks (1)

-Add the keto sweetener (erythritol is best here), cinnamon, nutmeg, vanilla extract and, optionally, blackstrap molasses (2).
+Add the keto sweetener (erythritol is best here), cinnamon, nutmeg, vanilla extract and, optionally, black treacle or unsulfured blackstrap molasses for a deeper flavor (2).
 Beat the mixture until fully combined (3)

 If you want to make the keto candied nuts in high protein version, the recipe is almost the same.
 You just need to add two ingredients at step 2, along with the spices: One scoop of whey protein and one tablespoon of water.
 Mix it up until the whey protein powder is also fully dissolved.